Institute for War and Peace Reporting | Giving Voice, Driving Change

 Catherine Ashton, the EU High Representative for External Affairs, and Štefan Füle, the EU’s Commissioner for Enlargement and European Neighbourhood Policy, issued a joint statement expressing dismay at Jafarov’s arrest.

 “The charges against Mr Jafarov relate to his work for the Human Rights Club NGO and appear to be directly linked to recent changes in Azerbaijan's legislation covering non-governmental organisations,” they said.
 “The arrest of Mr Jafarov, coming so soon after the arrest last week of Dr Leyla Yunus, adds to the impression that the authorities are systematically restricting the space for public discourse and civil society in Azerbaijan.”

 On August 8, veteran human rights activist Intiqam Aliyev was charged with tax evasion, abuse of office and illegal entrepreneurship, allegations he denied.

-On July 30, police arrested Leyla Yunus, Azerbaijan’s most prominent human rights activist, on a treason charge relating to alleged espionage for Armena.
+On July 30, police arrested Leyla Yunus, Azerbaijan’s most prominent human rights activist, on a treason charge relating to alleged espionage for Armenia.
 On August 5, her husband Arif was also charged with treason.
 (See Top Azeri Rights Defender Held on Treason Charge.)

 Other recent arrests have included blogger and social media activist Faraj Karimov, detained on July 23 and charged with possession of drugs.
 He faces a five to 12 year sentence.
 His brother Siraj had previously been arrested on the same charges on July 17, and their lawyer Nemat Karimli said the government was acting illegally.